snggeng/lightweight_tor/README.md

 # lightweight_tor
 A lightweight, python implementation of onion routing used by tor.
 This is a proof of concept where the user enters a web url on the command line and then receives the anonymized response in html, css, and js.

 It is set up so that relay nodes are run on local host at different port numbers, but it could easily be tweaked to run on remote servers.

+**This repository was forked from the [original](https://github.com/sfbaker7/lightweight_tor), which I worked on with 2 other friends.
+You should refer to the original project for the most updated version.**

 ## Background
 TOR, an open source and free software designed to provide online anonymity.
 TOR’s name is derived from “The Onion Routing”.
 It uses a voluntary network of several thousand voluntary relay server nodes in order to shield users from network surveillance and traffic analysis.